Do Your Children Believe

 One of the scary and overwhelming things about making the leap into homeschooling is the financial aspect of it, especially if you are Homeschooling Multiple Grades or if you are Homeschooling the Uncooperative Child.

 Curriculum can be expensive (although it doesn’t have to be) and one of the parents might have to quit their job or cut their hours to help make homeschooling a reality for their family.
-While working and homeschooling or being a one-income family is totally doable, it does require some sacrifice and sometimes that means tightening the budget.
+While working and homeschooling or being a one-income family is doable, it does require some sacrifice and sometimes that means tightening the budget.